page-host/buysellbd-connect/README.md

-# buysellbd
+# Buysellbd

-This is a web for buy and selling through admin and escrow system..
+Buysellbd is a web platform for buying and selling items using Through admin and escrow system.
+I built it using Vibe Code.

 Visit [buysellbd.eu.cc](http://buysellbd.eu.cc)